venmurasu/venmurasu-search/README.md

 make genindex
 ```

-The index directory is required to run the search web server.
+This generated index directory is required to run the search web server.

 ### To build binary